Tips Making Your Password Hard to Crack!

 - Keep your antivirus and malware protection up-to-date.
 Viruses and malware (malicious software) harm account security and allow someone else to gain access to the account, user names, and other important information.
 For that reason, use an antivirus scanner.
 The program detects and removes the potential threats to your computer’s security.

 - Check the website familiarity.
-Before accessing, a piece of information notice how the website looks like and which questions are asked to verify your identity.
-Some attacks, known as will change the login page.
+Before accessing notice how the website looks like and which questions are asked to verify your identity.
+Some attacks will change the login page.
 A user can sometimes spot these attacks by noticing slight mistakes, such as additional security questions, poor grammar, misspellings, etc. A typical malware behavior will also ask a user to enter their user ID, password, and security information three or four times and will then post a message that the site is down for maintenance or servicing.

 - Secure Your Mobile Phone.
 With the growing use of mobile phones to conduct business, shop, and more, mobile devices are becoming a major cause of concern in the security community.
 Help protect your phone and other mobile devices from hackers by securing your phone with a strong password.
 Or, better still, use fingerprint or facial recognition passwords to help trick hackers.
 Although you cannot stop your important accounts from getting breached, you can do something to minimize the chances of your password hacked.